diospiroverde/WazzApp/README.md

 ## Features

-0.3.9 Improved compatibilty with Themes
+0.3.9 Improved compatibilty with themes

 0.3.7 Chat with numbers not in contact list